 *Students are encouraged to file the FAFSA as soon as possible after January 1 of the year they are planning to attend, as funds are available on a first-come, first-served basis.

 Kentucky Educational Excellence Scholarship (KEES): Students who attend and graduate from certified Kentucky high schools can earn a scholarship based on their grade point average (GPA) for each year of high school and a bonus award based on their highest ACT/equivalent SAT score achieved before graduating from high school.
 Students must have an annual 2.5 or higher high school GPA for the base amount of the scholarship and a 15 or above ACT or equivalent SAT score for the bonus award.
 The scholarship is renewable for each year of college.
-Students who do not meet the minimum GPA requirements at the end of an academic year will forfeit all or a portion of the scholarship for the next year.
+Students who do not meet the minimum GPA requirements and/or are not on track to graduate at the end of an academic year will forfeit all or a portion of the scholarship for the next year.
 Students may regain eligibility by reestablishing the minimum GPA.

 OTHER STATE GRANT PROGRAMS